Barath-Kannan/SignalsAndSlots/readme.md

     {BASE_DIRECTORY}/gen/release/lib/static

-Google unit tests binary is generated in
+The gtest binary is generated in

     {BASE_DIRECTORY}/gen/release/test

 ##Usage

+Below is a summary of how to use the Signal class.

+For more examples, see SignalTest.cpp in the test directory.

 ####Simple Usage Example
     #include <iostream>